MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/defender-csp.md

 Intune Support log location setting UX supports three states:

-- Not configured (default) - Does not have any impact on the default state of the device.
+- Not configured (default) - Doesn't have any impact on the default state of the device.
 - 1 - Enabled.
 Enables the Support log location feature.
 Requires admin to set custom file path.
 - 0 - Disabled.
 Turns off the Support log location feature.

-When enabled or disabled exists on the client and admin moves the setting to not configured, it will not have any impact on the device state.
+When enabled or disabled exists on the client and admin moves the setting to be configured not , it won't have any impact on the device state.
 To change the state to either enabled or disabled would require to be set explicitly.

 More details: